Pryor murder suspect found near Oklahoma City - NewsBreak

 The Pryor Creek Police Department (PCPD) said Brandon Sudduth was arrested Wednesday morning by authorities in the Oklahoma City area.

-PCPD issued a first-degree murder warrant for Sudduth in August after police said they believe he is responsible for an assault on Aug.
+PCPD issued a first-degree murder warrant for Sudduth in August after police said they believe he’s responsible for an assault on Aug.
 19 that killed his future brother-in-law.

 Tylor Adams sustained a serious head injury at a Pryor apartment complex, and was taken to a Tulsa hospital where he later died.